getcleaver/docs/4 Sites/Creating Sites/Adding Static site.md

 > 🍄 Just for fun, after Cleaver is done adding your site, you could go to https://ssllabs.com/ssltest/analyze.html to check what security grade your site gets.
 It should get at least an A because you deserve nothing less!

 If things are still not clear, or if you are having an issue, please send us an email.
-In the meantime, watch the following clip that shows how to create a secure static web app using Cleaver.
+In the meantime, watch the following clip that shows how to create a secure static web app using Cleaver: https://www.youtube-nocookie.com/embed/R6K-aOu3A7o?rel=0
 <br/>

-<iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/R6K-aOu3A7o?rel=0&amp;showinfo=0" frameborder="0" allowfullscreen></iframe>

 \* www CNAME is only added for a domain and not for a sub-domain

+[ssl-certificates-later]: ../SSL%20Certificates.md
 [dns]: https://www.name.com/support/articles/205516858-Understanding-DNS-record-types